 Digital Forensics is a growing field in India and has an ever-increasing demand in the market due to the ever-increasing crime rate in the country.
-To become a Digital forensic expert, one must learn the basics of Computers from these 6 digital forensic books which share an ample amount of knowledge for beginners and students of Cyber forensics.
+To become a Digital forensic expert, one must learn the basics of Computers from these 6 digital forensic books that share an ample amount of knowledge for beginners and students of Cyber forensics.

-Digital Forensics and Incident Response (2nd Edition)
+1. Digital Forensics and Incident Response (2nd Edition)

-Hacking: The Art of Exploitation (2nd Edition)
+2. Hacking: The Art of Exploitation (2nd Edition)

 This book was written by Jon Ericson.
 If you don’t know how to code and program anything, this edition will give you a brief explanation of programming, machine architecture, network communications, and even hacking methods.

 This book will teach you about debugging the codes, hacking network communicators, exploiting cryptographic weaknesses, etc.